 Online students join law classrooms live, in real-time using VoIP technology.
 Class times are generally during the workday and online students participate part-time, for 75% of class sessions, unless obtaining a waiver from the faculty member teaching course and the program director.
 The remaining 25% of class time may be viewed via class recordings, giving students flexibility along with a valuable classroom experience.

-Professor Hurwitz's work builds on his background in law, technology and economics to consider the interface between law and technology and the role of regulation in high-tech industries.
+Justin Hurwitz's work builds on his background in law, technology and economics to consider the interface between law and technology and the role of regulation in high-tech industries.
 He has a particular expertise in telecommunications law and technology, including data- and cyber security, and was recognized as a Cyber Security & Data Privacy Trailblazer by the National Law Journal.

 A Juris Doctorate or foreign law degree is required